-The continuing growth in application numbers also means that many people who miss out on a place in previous years are re-applying after undertaking activities to improve their assessment score which makes the standard of applications rise even further.
+The continuing growth in application numbers also means that many applicants who miss out on a place in previous years are re-applying after undertaking activities to improve their assessment score.
+This results in a rise in the standard of applications.
 Factors taken into account in selection which contribute to the assessment score are covered in the next section.

-Every year, the typical application standard needed to gain a place in the course has been increasing and indications are this will continue.
-For the latest round of selection conducted, the typical successful applicants had an academic average well into the 70s often in addition to honours and/or several years of relevant experience in a health or nutrition related area.
+Every year, the typical application standard needed to gain a place in the course has increased and indications are this will continue.
+For the latest round of selection conducted, the typical successful applicants had an academic average well into the 70s, often in addition to honours and/or several years of relevant experience in a health or nutrition related area.